hbctraining/variant_analysis/lessons/00_intro_to_variant_calling.md

 **Filter Variants** - Our raw variants may have some artifacts in them and need to be processed to remove them.

 **Annotate Variants** - We would be interested to know where our variants fall within the context of current gene models.
-Here we will be using existing gene models to predict the impact of a variant.
-Here we will be asking questions such as, is this a variant that creates a premature stop codon or is it in a intergenic region?
+We will be using existing gene models to predict the impact of a variant.
+We will be asking questions such as, is this a variant that creates a premature stop codon or is it in a intergenic region?

 **Prioritize Variants** - Assess the annotated variants based upon their predicted functional impacts and narrow the search for important genes that may be causing a disease or trait.